Kansas City Bomber: Legacy

 The film was heavily publicized during filming.
 This inspired Roger Corman to finance an exploitation film set in the world of roller derbies, Unholy Rollers.
 Welch sent up the film as part of her Las Vegas act in late 1972.

 Welch later said she was "good" in the film just as she was good in Myra Breckinridge (1970) and The Last of Sheila (1973), "but being good in a bad film doesn't do anything for your career."
-In 1978 she said the film was one of the few in her career with which she was happy, the others being L'Animal and The Three Musketeers.
+In 1978, she said the film was one of the few in her career with which she was happy, the others being L'Animal and The Three Musketeers.

+After being featured in the film, the World Famous Kenton Club in Portland, Oregon had its "world famous" tagline subsequently added to its title and features memorabilia from the film.